DaleMargel/Web-Survey/Platform/Rendering.md

 Elm works similar to Svelte, but it uses a custom language with a lot of innovative features.
 Because it is unfamilar looking, it has a steeper learning curve and is not as popular as svelte.

 ## Preact
 Preact is a lightweight and faster version of React.
 It has a light-weight virtual DOM, it uses the browser events and it removes those lesser-used features that take up space.
-Because of this, it imposes a 3kb overhead compared to React's 136kb (minified).
-Preact also has a compatibility library that implements the missing React features if you need them.
+Because of this, it imposes a 3kb overhead compared to React's 136kb.
+Preact also has a React-compatibility library that implements the missing React features if you need them.

 If combined with [HTM](https://github.com/developit/htm) the code may run directly in the brower with no compile step.
 This is why I like it so much.